nemopotatoes/Lion-City-Soundscapes-Visualisation/README.md

 cd path/to/Lion-City-Soundscapes-Visualisation
 ```

-Install project dependencies in the project's directory with the following command (make sure you have pip installed for this step)
+Install project dependencies in the project's directory with the following command (make sure you have pip installed for this step (refer to <a href="#prerequisites">project prerequisites</a>))

 ```sh
 pip install -r requirements.txt